 The Rare Autoimmune Rheumatic Diseases Alliance (RAIRDA) has been in contact with Alex Sobel MP who has agreed to table a parliamentary discussion requesting additional clarity from the NHS and Public Health England for people with autoimmune rheumatic conditions in relation to this guidance.
 We’ve requested a more comprehensive list of ‘significant health conditions’ to be published with improved guidance.

 “The Clinical guide for the management of rheumatology patients during the coronavirus pandemic” published by the NHS on 16th March 2020 clearly states that people with a diagnosis of systemic lupus erythematosus (SLE) are at a ‘high’/‘very high’ risk from the virus.
 See page 4 HERE.

 It is advised that you DO NOT make any changes to your prescribed lupus medications in an attempt to reduce your risk of contracting the virus.
 It is important to remember that if your lupus becomes active then this may also increase your risk of picking up infection.
 If you are concerned that you have developed symptoms of the coronavirus then please take advice from your rheumatologist regarding what medication is safe to continue.

 Should I still attend medical appointments?

-The British Society for Rheumatology has advised clinicians to consider the feasibility of providing remote consultations and implement this where appropriate to reduce the need for patients to attend face-to-face appointments.
+The British Society for Rheumatology has advised clinicians to provide remote consultations where possible.
 This includes telephone clinics where your doctor or nurse specialist may call you rather than see you in the hospital clinic.
 Different hospitals are drawing up separate plans so it is important that you check what your local rheumatology department are doing.

 What precautions can I take to reduce my risk of contracting the virus?